idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/Part 2-Sequential Logic Design/Project14/README.md

 # Project 14
 Design and verify a shift-left-right register.
+This register can be loaded with 8-bit value and can be shift left or right.

 ## Interface Definition
 The module should have the following interface:
--Can be loaded with an 8-bit value.
--Can be shift right or left.

 ```verilog
   input              reset_n